 Starting your own business is more attractive than ever, and more and more people are arriving at business school with successful self-employment in mind.
 There’ll always be the cookie-cutter types, and that’s fine.
 They make the corporate world turn, after all.
 But is an MBA the best preparation for the budding Richard Bransons and Elon Musks out there?

 If you build your own corporation rather than joining an existing one, eventually you’ll be able to hire people to do all the scientific management stuff.
 So maybe you don’t need to fill your own head with it.
 Henry Ford would approve of that idea.

 Business schools are listening to these truths, and some are reimagining the MBA for the entrepreneurial age.
-Aurore Hochard, Head of Entrepreneurship Programmes at Cass Business School in London and a former entrepreneur herself, believes new courses like these are the future.
-Cass runs a 1-year MSc in Entrepreneurship that offer a stripped-down, hands-on approach to learning to start, run and grow your own business.
+Aurore Hochard, Head of Entrepreneurship Programmes at Bayes Business School in London and a former entrepreneur herself, believes new courses like these are the future.
+Bayes runs a 1-year MSc in Entrepreneurship that offer a stripped-down, hands-on approach to learning to start, run and grow your own business.